-I have extensive knowledge and expertise in native oyster restoration.
-I founded the UK and Ireland Native Oyster Restoration Network in collaboration with the Zoological Society of London.
-The aim of the network is to catalyse a national approach to oyster habitat restoration.
+Recently I have applied my knowledge and expertise in molluscan ecology and evolution to restoration of the native oyster Ostrea edulis.
+In 2017 I founded the UK and Ireland Native Oyster Restoration Network in collaboration with the Zoological Society of London.
+The aim of the network is to catalyse a national approach to oyster habitat restoration via action, communication and providing evidence for policy change.
+I'm an advisory board member for the European Native Oyster Restoration Alliance and a member the Aquaculture Research Collaborative Hub UK, an academia-led network developing a UK aquaculture community.

 I also provide scientific leadership for the Solent Oyster Restoration Project, run in collaboration with Blue Marine Foundation.
 Over 60,000 oysters have been restored to the Solent so far.
 I enjoy communicating this research in engaging ways – most recently on the Today Programme on BBC Radio 4.
 I'm a keen advocate of effective science communication to support changes in policy and the sustainable management of marine resources.